ChristChurchMayfair/ccm_jekyll_site/_events/students_start_of_term.md

 findOutMoreText: More Info
 findOutMoreLink: /students/
 ---
-Well done, you've made it to London!
+Welcome to London!
 There are new people to meet, new ideas to consider, and new cultures to discover in one of the greatest cities in the world.

 No matter what or where you're studying, you're welcome at Christ Church Mayfair.